The Conflict Graph Design: Estimating Causal Effects under Arbitrary Neighborhood Interference: Inferential Methods

 The Chebyshev intervals require relatively weak assumptions on the underlying network.
 This is because the interval itself is based on a finite sample tail bound which holds for any random variable and so the only substantive requirement is that the variance estimator converges appropriately.
 As we saw in the previous section, this does not require stronger conditions on the underlying network than what is required for consistent point estimation.

 Wald-type intervals are based on a normal approximation and so they are only appropriate when the standardized estimator is asymptotically normal.
-Our analysis shows that this requires stronger conditions on the underlying network that what is required for point estimation.
-Theorem~\mainref{thm:clt} below provides sufficient conditions for a Central Limit Theorem of the standardized effect estimator under the conflict graph design.
+Theorem~\mainref{thm:clt} below provides sufficient conditions for a CLT of the standardized effect estimator under the Conflict Graph Design, which are stronger than the conditions for consistent point estimation.
 The proof uses Stein's method via the dependency graph technique \citep{Ross2011Fundamentals}, which has been commonly employed in network causal inference \citep[see e.g.,][]{Chin2019Central,Ogburn2024Causal,Aronow2017Estimating,Harshaw2023Design}.

 \expcommand{\clttheorem}{ Suppose that for the maximum degree $d_{\textrm{max}}$ we have $d_{\textup{max}}(\cH) = o(n^{1/9})$.
 Then, under Assumptions~\mainref{assumption:ani-model}-\mainref{assumption:not-superefficient}, the standardized estimator is asymptotically normal under the Conflict Graph Design: $(\eate - \ate) / \sqrt{ \Var{\eate} } \xrightarrow{d} \mathcal{N}(0,1)$. } \begin{theorem} \clttheorem \end{theorem}